llGaetanll/MATH405/README.md

 # Linear Algebra

-In this repo, you'll find two PDFs.
-One is my notes for the class, called `notes.pdf`.
-The other is `examples.pdf`, which is a list of example problems with provided solutions to help you practice your understanding.
+In this repo, you'll find the PDF of my notes for the class, called `notes.pdf`.
+It's not perfect, but maybe it can help you understand certain things better.

 ## Help me out!